 The volumetric flow rate is limited by presetting the radiator valves on the radiators.
 The flow rate is also limited by balancing valves.
 Differential pressure controllers ensure a constant differential pressure in the respective strings.
 The setting of the ideal delivery head and the ideal flow rate for the electronically controlled circulating pump ensure an even and quiet flow of the heating water in the heating system.

-These steps allow the radiators to heat up evenly, the control behaviour of the radiator thermostats is optimised and energy consumption can be reduced by 10 to 15 percent.
+These steps allow the radiators to heat up evenly, the control behavior of the radiator thermostats is optimized and energy consumption can be reduced by 10 to 15 percent.

 If you would like to do a hydronic balancing yourself or need a procedure to do a hydronic balancing, you will find the overview of my series below: